astropy/astropy/docs/development/building_packaging.rst

      $ python setup.py sdist

      Copy the produced ``.tar.gz`` somewhere and verify that you can unpack it, build it, and get all the tests to pass.
-If all looks good, upload the file to the GitHub "downloads" section.
+It would be best to create a new virtualenv in which to do this.

  16. Register the release on PyPI with::